boukeh1019/boukeh1019/README.md

 I am a **passionate and driven Honours student in Computer Science**, actively seeking opportunities to apply and expand my skills in **data science and advanced analytics**.
 My academic journey has provided me with a **strong foundation in machine learning, data analysis, and software development**, which I am eager to leverage in a professional setting.

-I am deeply inspired by the future of **agentic AI systems** and have demonstrated resilience and ambition in pursuing opportunities with leading organizations such as Standard Bank’s CIB and PPB divisions.
-I am committed to advancing my expertise in **AI, intelligent agents, and advanced analytics**, either through employment or a future MSc focused on transformative applications of AI in industries like banking.
+I am deeply inspired by the future of **agentic AI systems** and have demonstrated resilience and ambition in pursuing opportunities with leading organizations.
+I am committed to advancing my expertise in **AI, intelligent agents, and advanced analytics**.

 ---